real-gain/real-gain-reference/README.md

 * registering yourself as a customer in **The Real Insight** and
 * registering the server URL of your REAL GAIN-compliant server once.

-After that, all relevant changes can be initiated by changing and redeploying your server.
+After that, all relevant changes can be initiated by changing and redeploying your server comprising

+* providing information about billing plans
+* providing detailed information and even marketing material on the tools implemented by your server

 ## Billing Plans